mzxio/red/transcription/the story/book one/The last jump.md

 `CHARGING 98%`

 You’ve known for a while this was where you were headed.
 Waiting in anticipation.
 Death rushing up to meet you.
 All the hope and fear from prior epochs, all focused ahead.
-Nothing to do but wait and check your calculations.
+Nothing to do but wait and check the numbers.

 `CHARGING 99%`